JayTeeSF/ai_sys/README.txt

 faster (i.e. more efficient & reasonable) processing

 ##
-consider switching to a JSON based pstore
-(vs. marshal) this should enable interoperability (i.e. use other programming languages to process various "brain"-snapshots
+Switched to a JSON based pstore (vs. marshal) to enable interoperability (i.e. use other programming languages to process various "brain"-snapshots)

 ###
 clauses made-up of: